-Welcome to the adoption world!
 Choosing to adopt a child and becoming part of the adoption community will change your life forever.
-Your heart will grow in ways you didn’t even know were possible.

-The adoption process is a roller coaster of emotions, paperwork, and love.
+The adoption process is a roller coaster of emotions (and–unfortunately–paperwork).
 Although it can seem overwhelming at first, knowledge is power.
-We hope to empower you with knowledge about the adoption process in this educational tour.
-With this knowledge, you will be better equipped as you decide if adoption is right for you and hopefully get started on fulfilling your dream of adopting a child to love and providing a forever home for this child.
+You can be empowered with knowledge about the adoption process and feel better equipped as you decide if adoption is right for you.

-Although every family is unique in their adoption, there are nine basic steps to the process; here is the How to Adopt a Child Guide.
+Although every family is unique in their adoption, there are some basics that stay fairly consistent across the board.

 Do you feel there is a hole in your heart that can only be filled by a child?
 We’ve helped complete 32,000+ adoptions.
 We would love to help you through your adoption journey.
 Visit Adoption.org or call 1-800-ADOPT-98.